jorgegorka/svelte-router/README.md

 import EmployeesIndex from './views/admin/employees/index.svelte'

 function userIsAdmin() {
-  //check if user is admin and return true or false
+  //check if user is admin and returns true or false
 }

 const routes = [